Licensing criteria for centre-based ECE services

 Any examples in the guidance are provided as a starting point to show how services can meet (or exceed) the requirement.
 Services may choose to use other approaches better suited to their needs as long as they comply with the criteria.

 In all areas of the centre, large and heavy items of furniture and equipment and appliances must be secured to the structure of the building, studs are fine but wallboards may be too weak.
 Smaller appliances such as stereos or microwave ovens can be secured with industrial Velcro, seismic wax and non-slip mats.
-See the EQC website for more information.
+See the EQC website for more information(external link).

 Lighter things such as books and blocks can also cause injury if they fall on children.
 These can be held on shelves by wire or a short chain connected to the shelf with a metal eye or hook.